Study in UK

 Qualifying the NEET exam is mandatory for Indian students to study MBBS abroad.

-A few of the foreign medical colleges offer MBBS course admission without NEET requirements.
+A few foreign medical colleges offer MBBS admission without NEET requirements.

 However, students need to understand that they are ineligible for practice in India in such cases.